-Action: Without an origin server wallet only Diffie-Hellman SSL Connections can be made.
+Action: Without an origin server wallet, only Diffie-Hellman SSL Connections can be made.

-WXE-11922 %s wallet fails to open at location %s, NZERROR %s, as user %s
+WXE-11922 %s wallet fails to open at location %s, NZE-%d, as user %s

 Cause: The wallet could not be opened as the user specified.